 “We treat prescription drug addiction and accept many health insurance plans.
-Take a look at our 28 day program.”
+Take a look at our residential program.”

 What is Remeron?